smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/ibm-i-lsam-release-notes/lsam-ptf-readme.md

 ## PTF Pre-Installation Requirements

-### Temporary Change to System Values
+### IBM i System Value Management

+#### QALWOBJRST - Allow Restore of Objects Using Adopted Authority

-It may be necessary to change one of the system values for the IBM i operating system in order to permit the PTF installation program to restore program objects that use adopted authority.
+It may be necessary to change this system value for the IBM i operating system in order to permit the PTF installation program to restore program objects that use adopted authority.
 The IBM i LSAM software includes some programs that use adopted authority in order to enable required, specific system management functions to be completed by designated administrators without requiring that those system users have any special authorities.

 This is a common strategy, and IBM provides the following guidelines for managing the installation of new software:
 The Allow restore of security sensitive objects (QALWOBJRST) system value specifies whether or not objects with security-sensitive attributes can be restored.
 It is important to set the value to *ALL before performing the following system activities: